NexPlayer/Android-SDK/advanced.md

 ### NexContentInformation Class Reference

-Stores and provides information about an individual codec used by the NexPlayer™ engine.
+Stores and provides information about an individual codec used by the NexPlayer engine.

 #### NexCodecInformation(String strCodecVersion, int iMediaType, int iCodecClass,int iCodecID,int iCpuInfo)